eksctl-io/eksctl/README.md

 > ***CURRENT STATE: EAERLY PROTOTYPE***

 What is `eksctl`?
-It's a simple CLI tool for creating EKS cluster, for most common use-cases.
+It's a simple CLI tool for creating EKS clusters, for most common use-cases.

 It's inspired by `kubectl`, and one of the goals of the project is to implement a Cluster API controller for EKS.